LionDami/Capstone-Design-Project-Docs/README.md

 -	User Feedback

 #### What Your Research Findings?
-<br>In the research of my key areas of the Saltwater-Powered Lantern, I found:<br>
+In the research of my key areas of the Saltwater-Powered Lantern, I found:

 <ins>**Saltwater Power Generation**</ins>
 <br>In the process of ionisation, it is possible to generate electricity from seawater.
 This is because the ocean's salty water acts as an electrical conductor, making it a source of renewable energy.
 Sodium ions and chloride ions are made up of salt molecules.
 An ion is the atom that's had an electrical charge because it has either gained or lost its electron, and therefore carries both positive and negative charges.<br>
 <br>When you put salt in water, the water molecules pull the sodium and chlorine ions apart so they are floating freely, increasing the conductivity.
 It's these ions that bring electricity through the water with a current.
 Salt water, combined with sodium chloride, can also contribute to the production of electricity.<br> [2]